 The statistics can be used to generate random samples of the shape.
 We assume each principal mode follows the standard Gaussian distribution after we scale each principal direction by the square root of the corresponding eigenvalue in the tangent space.
 Although this is not exactly true, it is a reasonable approximation which gives us a way of quickly generating samples (refer to section 5.1).
 Thus, random shape samples can be obtained by starting from the template and successively going through each stage as follows: at step k, generate multivariate normal samples on the tangent space about the corresponding mean μ^k , take the exponential map to produce m-reps residues, and concatenate them to the previous-step m-reps using the \oplus operation.
-Fig. 8 shows a few samples for the two-bone shape.
-We have found that when we stay within[-2,+2] standard deviations the samples are geometrically proper, meaning they preserve topology, do not have geometric singularities and do not have inter-penetrating objects.
+Fig. 9 shows a few samples for the two-bone shape.
+We have found that when we stay within [-2,+2] standard deviations most of the samples preserve topology, do not have geometric singularities and have very little inter-penetration among objects.
+In other words, with high likelihood the samples are geometrically proper [27].